-We partner with our friends at UnityPoint Health – Meriter and Dean & St. Mary’s on our nutritional content and activities.
+We partner with our friends at UnityPoint Health – Meriter and SSM Healthcare on our nutritional content and activities.

 Aside from the physical aspects of our curriculum, we have one social emotional component per week, as well as journal entries to help kids internalize their goals.
-We also have nutritional handouts and games, and several guest speakers – from pro triathletes to para-athletes to give kids the whole picture on being healthy.
+We also have nutritional handouts and games, as well as a pre-race visualization leading up to race day!

 Our social/emotional topics are: